JaineelShah/Docker-Assignment/README.md

 # Docker-Assignment

-//docker test

-//Pull the docker image

-docker pull devignesh/kloudone_test:latest

-//Run the docker image
+Build the image

-docker run -it -d -p 8080:8080 devignesh/kloudone_test:latest

-//verify in your browser

-127.0.0.1:8080
+Push in to private registry

+Pull that image and run

+Add content to index.html has
+ welcome to the  kloudone

+Verify it on the browser